kunukn/react-collapse/README.md

 #### `onChange = collapseState => { /* your implementation */ }`: PropTypes.func

-Callback function for when your transition on `max-height` (specified in `className`) is started or finished.
+Callback function for when your transition on `height` (specified in `className`) is started or finished.
 It can be used to trigger any function after transition is done.
 A collapse state is provided to your callback function.

 ### ARIA and data attributes